Popular Destinations to Visit During Breaks

 Las Vegas's weather is better in the winter.
 They also have a New Year celebration with fireworks and a giant ball that drops with a countdown.
 Consider this rather than New York.

 The train to Reno is cheap because they want you to get to Reno and gamble lots of money.
 (Hopefully not!)
+It's also a lot cheaper during the week than on the weekend, as with the motels, so plan accordingly.

 We took an afternoon train and arrived in Reno before dark.
 Reno is relatively small.
 We took a short walk to an inexpensive small motel (reserved) and found a restaurant.
 Rather than going to casinos, we spent hours wandering around looking at pawn shops.
-It was fun looking to see what people were pawning so they could gamble more.
-In the morning we had fun looking at unique second-hand and antique stores... until it was time to catch the return morning train.
+It was fun to see what people were pawning so they could gamble more.
+In the morning we had fun looking at unique antique stores... until it was time to catch the return morning train.

 Because of the timing or our travels, we saw the beauty of the Sierras in winter, first in the fading afternoon light and then in the early morning light.
 This was the main reason we went.

 The train to Reno is cheap because they want you to get to Reno and gamble lots of money.
 (Hopefully not!)
+It's also a lot cheaper during the week than on the weekend, as with the motels, so plan accordingly.

 We took an afternoon train and arrived in Reno before dark.
 Reno is relatively small.
 We took a short walk to an inexpensive small motel (reserved) and found a restaurant.
 Rather than going to casinos, we spent hours wandering around looking at pawn shops.
-It was fun looking to see what people were pawning so they could gamble more.
-In the morning we had fun looking at unique second-hand and antique stores... until it was time to catch the return morning train.
+It was fun to see what people were pawning so they could gamble more.
+In the morning we had fun looking at unique antique stores... until it was time to catch the return morning train.

 Because of the timing or our travels, we saw the beauty of the Sierras in winter, first in the fading afternoon light and then in the early morning light.
 This was the main reason we went.